adrienn33/thesis/agent-skill-induction/asi/README.md

 23. **get_product_reviews** - Retrieve all reviews for a specific product (308,940+ reviews exist in the system)
 24. **create_review** - Submit a review for a product including title, detail text, and nickname.
 Does not require user authentication (customer_id can be NULL)

-Idea: Build in no-op tools so the agent actually has to choose